CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-dockerlogin.png "open cmd")

 1. Once you logged in to the ACR, please run the below commands to push the Docker images to Azure container registry.
-Also, make sure to update the SUFFIX value.
+Also, make sure to update the SUFFIX value with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below commands.

    ```
    docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersapicarts:latest